FAST-cyber-Lab/CodeVul-/README.md

 # CodeVul+

-CodeVul+ is a deep learning framework for code vulnerability detection in source code at function-level granularity that leverages GCN reasoning and transformer-based models.
+CodeVul+ is a deep learning framework for code vulnerability detection at function-level granularity that leverages GCN reasoning and transformer-based models.
 The architecture combines GraphCodeBERT embeddings with a dynamic graph convolutional network to capture both syntactic and semantic relationships in code.

 # Dataset Format.<br>
 CodeVul+ expects datasets in CSV format with a column named **`functionSource`** containing the code snippets to analyze.
-The sample dataset included in the repository demonstrates the expected format.
+The sample dataset included in the repository **`data\sample_dataset.csv`** demonstrates the expected format. <br>
+NOTE: Replace **`\root\`** in the command below with the absolute path to your working environment or project directory as appropriate for your setup.

 ## Installation